Home » Reentry Ready Resources

 What is a credit report?

-Thanks to the Fair Credit Reporting Act, you can get a free copy of your credit report every 12 months.
-By law, everybody can obtain three free credit reports each year (one from each of the three credit bureaus).
+Thanks to the Fair Credit Reporting Act, you can get a free copy of your credit report as often as once per week.
 The information in your credit report affects your life in important ways—your ability to get a loan, how much you pay for credit and insurance, securing a job, renting a house or apartment, and preventing identity theft.
 It is important to check your report regularly to make sure it is accurate and up to date.

 How do I get my credit reports?

-You can request one free credit report every year at AnnualCreditReport.com from each of the three main credit bureaus—Equifax, Experian and TransUnion.
+You can request your free credit reports as often as once per week at AnnualCreditReport.com from each of the three main credit bureaus—Equifax, Experian and TransUnion.
 Companies use the information in your credit report to calculate credit scores.
 AnnualCreditReport.com and its related mailing address and phone number are the only official ways to receive the free credit reports you are entitled to by law.

 How do I request my credit reports by mail?